 Daytime Running Lamps (DRL) can make it easier for others to see the front of your vehicle during the day.
 DRL can be helpful in many different driving conditions, but they can be especially helpful in the short periods after dawn and before sunset.
 Fully functional daytime running lamps are required on all vehicles first sold in Canada.
 The DRL system will make your headlamps come on at reduced brightness when the following conditions are met:

-- The ignition is on, - the exterior lamps knob is in AUTO, - the light sensor detects daytime light, and - the automatic transmission is not in PARK (P) or the parking brake is not set on a manual transmission.
+- Ignition is on.

+- Exterior lamps knob is in AUTO.

+- Light sensor detects daytime light.

+- Automatic transmission is not in PARK (P).

+- The parking brake is not set.